 - 60 16-17 year olds participated, a core group of 20 throughout

 - Discussed as good practice at various conferences, including the Museums Association

 When pictures emerged on social media of 15-year-old Greta Thunberg striking outside the Swedish parliament in summer 2018, it helped spark a global youth movement calling for greater action on climate change.

-‘We started to plan Let’s Talk About Climate at the beginning of 2019, when the school climate strikes were really taking off, and we couldn’t have picked a better moment,’ says Dr Ken Amor of Oxford’s Department of Earth Sciences.
+‘We started to plan Let’s Talk About Climate at the beginning of 2019, when the school climate strikes were really taking off, and we couldn’t have picked a better moment,’ says Dr Ken Amor, at the time a Visitor associated with a University department.